richie0866/Rostruct/README.md

    ```lua
    return TS.initialize("init")
    ```
-   Replace it with this code to use Rostruct:
+   Replace it with this code to use Rostruct underneath it:

    ```lua
    local Rostruct = TS.initialize("init")